Does Medicare cover home healthcare?

 • Injectable osteoporosis drugs for women

-Note: Medicare will not pay for 24-hour-a-day care or meals delivered to your home.
-It also won’t cover homemaker, custodial or personal care if that’s the only care you need.5
+Note: Original Medicare will not pay for 24-hour-a-day care or meals delivered to your home.
+It also won’t cover homemaker, custodial or personal care if that’s the only care you need.3 Some Medicare Advantage plans may include coverage for in-home help with daily living activities, meal preparation or mobility issues.

-All eligible Medicare recipients pay the following for home health services:6
+All eligible Medicare recipients pay the following for skilled home health services:3

-Before home health care begins, your home health agency should explain your bill.
-This includes what Medicare will help cover, what Medicare won’t cover and how much you’ll owe (if anything).
-The details of what isn’t covered by Medicare must be given to you in an Advance Beneficiary Notice (ABN) before you receive any uncovered items or services.7
+Before home healthcare begins, your home health agency should explain your bill.
+This includes what Medicare will help cover, what Medicare won’t cover and how much they anticipate you’ll owe (if anything).
+The details of what isn’t covered by Medicare must be given to you in an Advance Beneficiary Notice (ABN) before you receive any uncovered items or services.3

 Learn more about Medicare coverage